adamzuyang/plextech-forge-onboarding/README.md

 #### Hint 3: My request fails with "There was an error parsing JSON" when given multi-line inputs.

 If your app fails when given a multiple-line input, that means that you are not escaping newline characters properly.
+The typical way to solve this is to construct your request body as a [JavaScript object](https://www.w3schools.com/js/js_objects.asp) and then stringifying the object before sending your request. `stringify` handles newline escaping automatically.

-Shockingly, there doesn't seem to be a built-in JavaScript method that will do this for you.
+If you insist on not using Javascript's `stringify` method, there shockingly doesn't seem to be a built-in JavaScript method that will escape newlines for you.
 As a solution, try looking into Javascript's `.replace` function [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) for escaping newline characters.
 Play around with different regex to see what works best for escaping newlines.

 ## GraphQL: A (not so) Gentle Introduction